'Totally absurd': Americans in Czechia react to proposed bill to restrict dual citizenship

-A newly introduced bill in the U.S. Senate proposing to eliminate dual citizenship for American citizens has sent ripples through expatriate communities worldwide, including Americans living in Czechia.
+A newly introduced U.S. Senate bill restricting dual citizenship has sent ripples through expatriate communities worldwide, including Americans living in Czechia.

-To understand the real-world impact of the proposal, Expats.cz spoke with U.S. citizens in Czechia, legislative and legal experts, and conducted a reader survey.
-The story that emerged was that even though the odds that the bill will pass is small, it has already caused emotional and psychological distress, leaving many Americans in Czechia and their families shaken.
+To understand the real-world impact of the proposal, Expats.cz spoke with U.S. citizens in Czechia, legislative and legal experts, and conducted a reader survey that found the majority of respondents felt shaken merely by the principles the bill represents.

 Half of respondents say they’d stay European

-Based on responses from 117 participants, the poll revealed a strong preference for Europe.
-Nearly half (48.7 percent) of those answering the hypothetical question said they would retain their European citizenship and relinquish their U.S. citizenship, compared with just 10.4 percent who would choose to retain their U.S. passport.
+Our reader poll asked a hypothetical question: If you had to give up one of your citizenships, which would you choose?
+Nearly half (48.7 percent) of the 117 respondents said they would retain their European citizenship and relinquish their U.S. citizenship, compared with just 10.4 percent who would choose to keep their U.S. passport.

-For many, the reasoning for giving up citizenship would be pragmatic rather than ideological, driven by frustration with U.S. tax obligations, political disillusionment, and a belief that their lives abroad offer greater stability.
+For many, the reasoning would be pragmatic rather than ideological, driven by frustration with U.S. tax obligations, political disillusionment, and a belief that their lives abroad offer greater stability.

 “My home country is heading in the wrong direction,” said Emily, an American living in Czechia.
 “I love my country despite not living there for almost a decade, but it’s clear it loves me less and less each year.”